carlosbravoa/ollama-terminal-frontend/README.md

 ```

 ## Contributions
 Feel free to contribute.
-This code is far from perfect and also we may need to package it accordingly for system-wide installation
+This code is far from perfect and also we may need to package it accordingly for system-wide installation.
+Other ideas where you could contribute:
+- To include a command to google something then it doesn't have the right info
+- To include a funcionality to extract info given a URL
+- To actually run a command (for the brave only)
+- etc.

 ## License
 MIT License © Carlos Bravo